zenstruck/foundry/UPGRADE-2.0.md

 The main change is that we've introduced a separation between "object" factories, "persistence" factories and "persistence with proxy" factories.

-When Foundry 1.x was "persistence first", Foundry 2 is "object first".
+While Foundry 1.x was "persistence first", Foundry 2 is "object first".
 This would allow more decoupling from the persistence layer.

 ## How to

 Every modification needed for a 1.x to 2.0 migration is covered by a deprecation.
-You'll to upgrade to the latest 1.x version, and to activate the deprecation helper, make the tests run, and fix all the deprecations reported.
+You'll need to upgrade to the latest 1.x version, activate the deprecation helper, make the tests run, and fix all the deprecations reported.

 Here is an example of how the deprecation helper can be activated.
 You should set the `SYMFONY_DEPRECATIONS_HELPER` variable in `phpunit.xml` or `.env.local` file: